rtidgreenberg/comms_manager/README.md

 # Unit Tests
-## Platform to CCS filtering
+## Platform to C2 filtering
-Use the configuration variable `PLATFORM_TO_CCS_FILTER` in `routing_service_config_7.3.xml` to modify the desired topics allowed to go from the CCS to the Platform.
+Use the configuration variable `PLATFORM_TO_C2_FILTER` in `routing_service_config_7.3.xml` to modify the desired topics allowed to go from the C2 to the Platform.

 ### Test:
-Create Platform Subscriber and CCS Publisher with defaults to simulate both systems.
+Create Platform Subscriber and C2 Publisher with defaults to simulate both systems.
-- run CCS publisher on default domain
+- run C2 publisher on default domain
-	- `./start_sim.sh ccs pub`
+	- `./start_sim.sh C2 pub`
 - run Platform subscriber on default domain
 	- `./start_sim.sh platform sub`
 - run routing service for Platform on default domain
 	- `./start_router.sh platform USV-1`
-- run routing service for CCS on default domain
+- run routing service for C2 on default domain
-	- `./start_router.sh ccs A-UOC1`
+	- `./start_router.sh C2 A-UOC1`

 #### Pass criteria 1 :
 Platform subscriber *SHOULD* be receiving messages.